 Please ask the evaluator to upload this file as their recommendation letter in the online recommendation form.
 If the recommender is not using the online recommendation system, the file should be printed and sent with the recommendation form to the address indicated on the form.

-If you are a native speaker of Japanese and have received either a high school diploma or a bachelor's degree from a Japanese educational institution, a Japanese language recommendation is not necessary.
+If you are a native speaker of Japanese and have received either a high school diploma or a bachelor's degree from a Japanese educational institution, or passed the Ministry of Education's high school graduation equivalency exam (formerly college entrance eligibility exam), a Japanese language recommendation is not necessary.
 Instead, please get three academic recommendations from content course instructors (non-language instructors), following the criteria outlined in the previous section.

 If you have any question regarding who you should ask for this recommendation, please contact the CJS Academic Services Coordinator at firstname.lastname@example.org.

-Important Note: All files uploaded to the Rackham online application, including your scanned transcripts, must be in one of the following formats: PDF (Portable Document Format--Adobe Acrobat), Microsoft Word (DOC or DOCX), or Rich Text Format (RTF).
+Important Note: All files uploaded to the Rackham Graduate Program Application, including your scanned transcripts, must be in one of the following formats: PDF (Portable Document Format--Adobe Acrobat), Microsoft Word (DOC or DOCX), or Rich Text Format (RTF).
 Image files, such as JPEG, TIFF, or GIF are not allowed.
 For instructions on how to scan and upload your transcript to the Rackham online application site, click here.